-Starting July 1, 2021, a new stormwater service charge fee schedule will be implemented.
-Stormwater service charges for non-residential property owners will be based on the total amount of impervious surface on an individual lot or parcel.
+As of July 1, 2021, a new stormwater service charge fee schedule has been implemented.
+Stormwater service charges for non-residential property owners are based on the total amount of impervious surface on an individual lot or parcel.

-The service charge for residential property owners will remain at $5.00 per month and the service charge for non-residential property owners will be based on the Equivalent Residential Unit or ERU (one unit equals 3,000 square feet of impervious area).
+The service charge for residential property owners will remain at $5.00 per month and the service charge for non-residential property owners are based on the Equivalent Residential Unit or ERU (one unit equals 3,000 square feet of impervious area).

 Residential properties within the City of Hendersonville City Limits and ETJ are billed a flat stormwater service charge of $5.00 a month per dwelling unit.
 For non-Residential properties, including commercial businesses, non-profit organizations, churches, government buildings and other properties not used for residential purposes the service charge is based on the Equivalent Residential Unit or ERU (one ERU equals 3,000 square feet of impervious area).

 Example: Property A has 9,000 SF of impervious area.
 9000/ 1 ERU (3000 SF) = 3 ERUs X $5 = $15 per month.

 The City has installed and maintained stormwater infrastructure within the City's Right-of-way for a long time.
 However, federal regulations requiring a comprehensive stormwater management program necessitate that the City take a more active role in managing stormwater.
 The utility fee enables the City to meet its responsibilities to maintain and improve the stormwater drainage system, plan for capital improvement projects, manage water quality, enforce stormwater regulations, and facilitate public awareness.